yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

     content-web/
     ```

-6. Next log into your VisualStudio.com account.
+6. Next log into your Azure DevOps account.

     If this is your first time logging into this account you will be taken through a first-run experience: